Quick Summary: Brooklyn Medical Malpractice Information

 How can I tell if I have a medical malpractice case?

 If you experience unexpected or significantly different outcomes from medical treatment, or if your medical provider cannot explain worsening conditions, it might indicate malpractice.
-Consulting with a law firm skilled in medical cases is a reliable step to determine if your situation warrants legal action.
+Consulting with a law firm that handles medical cases is a reliable step to determine if your situation warrants legal action.

 Misdiagnosis can be malpractice due to the doctor’s failure to thoroughly obtain medical history, recognize symptoms, order necessary tests, or correctly interpret test results.
 Commonly misdiagnosed conditions include cancer, heart attacks, and meningitis.